By Dennis Hartley

 This is Spinal Tap – Director Rob Reiner co-wrote this 1984 gem with his three stars-Christopher Guest, Harry Shearer and Michael McKean, who play Spinal Tap founders Nigel Tufnel, Derek Smalls and David St. Hubbins, respectively.

-Reiner is “rockumentary” filmmaker Marti Dibergi, who is tagging along with the hard rocking British outfit on a grueling tour of the states.
-By the time the film’s relatively brief 84 minutes have expired, no one (and I mean, no one) involved in the business of rock’n’roll has been spared the knife-the musicians, roadies, girlfriends, groupies, fans, band managers, rock journalists, concert promoters, record company execs, A & R reps, even record store clerks…you name it, they all get bagged and tagged.
+Reiner is “rockumentary” filmmaker Marti Dibergi, who is documenting the hard rocking British outfit on a grueling tour of the states.
+By the time the film’s 84 minutes have expired, no one (and I mean, no one) involved in the business of rock ’n’ roll has been spared the knife-the musicians, roadies, girlfriends, groupies, fans, band managers, rock journalists, concert promoters, record company execs, A & R reps, record store clerks…all get bagged and tagged.

-A lot of the gags are of an “inside” nature; I’ve noticed people who tend to dismiss this film also tend to not be rock music aficionados (or perhaps even more tellingly, have never played in a band!).
-Nonetheless, a must-see classic of its kind.
+A lot of the gags are of an “inside” nature; I’ve noticed people who dismiss the film tend to not be rock fans (or perhaps more tellingly, have never played in a band!).
+A must-see classic of its kind.

 True Stories– Musician/raconteur David Byrne enters the Lone Star state of mind with this subtly satirical Texas travelogue from 1986.
 It’s not easy to pigeonhole; part road movie, part social satire, part long-form music video, part mockumentary.
 Episodic; basically a series of quirky vignettes about the generally likable inhabitants of sleepy Virgil, Texas.
 Among the town’s residents: John Goodman, “Pops” Staples, Swoosie Kurtz and the late Spalding Gray.